-- Only take risks that fit the business strategy and that can be understood and managed, and do not; result in significant earnings volatility or expose the Bank to any significant single loss event; - Maintain adequate capital and a conservative liquidity profile that meet or exceed regulatory requirements; - Avoid excessive concentrations of risk; - Protect the Bank's reputation at all times with all key stakeholders; - Conduct business with honesty, integrity, respect, and high ethical standards; - Deal with trustworthy and reputable third parties after conducting appropriate due diligence and implementing ongoing oversight; - Maintain financial and operational resilience for severe yet plausible events; - Ensure sound management of operational and regulatory compliance risks and maintain a strong risk culture; - Incorporate risk and compliance measures into performance and reward measurement programs; and, - Acquire strategic investments after conducting appropriate due diligence that considers risk, opportunity costs and impact on the Bank's capital ratio.
+- Only take risks that fit its business strategy, that we understand and can manage, and that do not result in significant volatility in earnings or expose the Bank to any significant single loss event. - Maintain adequate capital and a conservative liquidity profile that meets or exceeds regulatory requirements. - Avoid excessive concentrations of risk. - Safeguard the Bank's reputation with all key stakeholders. - Conduct business with honesty, integrity, respect, and high ethical standards. - Deal with trustworthy and reputable third parties after conducting appropriate due diligence and implementing ongoing oversight. - Maintain financial and operational resilience for severe yet plausible events. - Ensure sound management of operational and regulatory compliance risks and maintain a strong risk culture. - Acquire strategic investments only after conducting appropriate due diligence that considers risk, opportunity costs and effect on the Bank's capital ratio. - The Bank does not have an appetite for undisclosed and unapproved breaches.